PeteAdamBialecki/PeteAdamBialecki.github.io/d3js/geospatial-map/readme.md

 NOTES:
 - There is something wrong in the process of generating a JSON file with geo2topo.
 What is the difference between "topojson" and "geo2topo"?
 I am using the same files but getting a different result from the Pluralsight directions.
 My JSON data only reveals a very small portion of the United States without any errors.
 Reference "topo-counties-simplified.html" and "topo-counties-simplified.json".

+- There still seems to be some kind of issue.
+Try to understand why it works with all of the 'gz' files in the build folder and make file but not with the 'cb' files.
+Then rerun 'make' in terminal in the 'geospatial-map' directory."